fiaas/mast/README.md

 Development
 -----------

-The Development target is Python 3.4, but we should support Python 3.3 and up.
+The Development target is Python 3.6.

 Install dependencies using `pip`: